pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ![image](https://user-images.githubusercontent.com/92078754/215723543-ece14cf8-f235-4a47-8966-0d6cbcb9e7da.png)

-Next, locate the archive mode By default, it is set to off when set to on, it will store the backup of replicas.
+Next, locate the archive mode by default, it is set to off when set to on, it will store the backup of replicas.
 Also, add "archive_command" while storing the data.

 ![image](https://user-images.githubusercontent.com/92078754/217156094-0ef9c7f6-e5b0-4a05-a629-ee53106ae064.png)